 Clients have expressed a variety of reactions.
 Some clients voiced skepticism, doubt and disbelief when first hearing about EMDR.

-After treatment, reactions changed…dramatically.
+After treatment, I am happy to report that client’s reactions changed…dramatically.
 Not only have their reactions changed but also their lives!
 Voices have filled with life again.
 Their voices exuding with excitement and astonishment that this therapy was unlike others they had tried in the past.

 EMDR was “life-changing and unbelievable where healing seemed impossible!”

 Changes have been drastic for many clients.
 Being able to hear my clients share their feelings about how trauma no longer haunts them has been powerful and a testament to how remarkable this therapy is.